JunghwanRo/log/README.md

 # To be DONE
-Add the rotor motor state and twist to the log. \
 Make action smooth. \
 Book IELTS or TOEFL. \
 Train Hovering+Yaw Task, and check the validity of acquired data. \